rwedzony/employee-management-system-f/README.md

   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/login_badcredentials.png">
 </p>

-App layout consist of sliding side navigation menu, which enables access to different functionality, from which the most important is "Edit Profile" and "Tasks".
+App layout consist of sliding side navigation menu, which enables access to different functionality, from which the most important is edit profile and tasks.
 Edit profile simply allow to change user credentials (first name, last name, email or password).
-As App uses JWT token to authorize users, every change in credentials is followed by login request, as token is no loger walid.
+As app uses JWT token to authorize users, every change in credentials is followed by logout from system action and login request, as token is no loger walid.

 <p align="center">
   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/edit_profile.png">
 </p>

-### USER role app functionality
+### User role app functionality
-Task module enables user to see, what tasks are assigned to him by Admin and which of them have "NEW" status.
+Task module enables user to see, what tasks are assigned to him by admin and which of them have "NEW" status.
 After completing task, user can mark it as "DONE":

 <p align="center">
   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/user_tasks.png">
 </p>

-User also can sent email to admin using his mail client.
+User can also sent email to admin using his email client.
 There is also plan to introduce "Vacation" module, where dayoff planining will take place.
 Dashboard is introduced to give user quick feedback of the task status: how many of them are assigned to particular user and what are their status:

 <p align="center">
   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/user_dashboard.png">
 </p>

 ### ADMIN role app functionality
 Admin app functionality is more extended than user.
-First of all, admin has rigths to perform the CRUD operations on Employee list:
+First of all, admin has rigths to perform the CRUD operations on Employee list (of course CRUD operation of his own profile is not allowed- he must use edit profile as normal user instead)

 <p align="center">
   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/employee_list.png">